 Best Time to Visit the Campaign Against Genocide Museum

 The museum is open all year, with guides available to explain the genocide and its history.
-Visitors should check the museum’s calendar for significant dates and public holidays for better planning.
+Visitors should check the museum’s calendar for significant dates and public holidays when planning a visit.